kumahq/go-control-plane/DEVELOPMENT.md

 New tag: v0.13.2-kong-1
 ```

-if tags are equal, you are going to see message `"Tags are equal, no need to release"` and you don't need to release/rebase anything
+if tags are equal, you are going to see message `"Tags are equal, no need to release"` and you don't need to release/rebase anything.

 6. Rebase release branch between tags:
 ```bash
 git rebase --onto  <Upstream tag> <Current release tag prefix> release
 ```
-7. If you git conflicts, resolve them, and follow git instruction
+7. If you encounter git conflicts, resolve them, and follow git instruction
 * resolve conflicts
 * git add <files>
 * git rebase --continue